Board of Directors

 COURTNEY HAGEN, Vice President

 Courtney participated in her first YSC Tour de Pink bike ride just six months after her treatment ended to celebrate being cancer-free and has continued to volunteer and fundraise for YSC through Tour de Pink and the In Living Pink gala committee.
+She joined the Board of YSC in 2012 and was elected Vice President in 2013.

 MICHAEL WIRTH, Treasurer